Outreach-Organization/AgeoX-Docs/src/app/docs/heatmap-generation/page.md

 #### **Create and Activate Environment**

-1. Run the following command to create the environment:
+1. While in the same directory (_folder_) of your env_setup.yml file, run the following command to create the environment:
    ```bash
    conda env create -f env_setup.yml
    ```
 2. When the installation completes:

+   - Verify the environment was created:

+     ```bash
+     conda env list
+     ```

    - Activate the environment: